-Sarcoidosis is often treated with the help of a multidisciplinary team of healthcare professionals.
-Because the disease can affect so many organ systems, you may work with healthcare providers who specialize in the treatment of the lungs, heart, brain, kidneys, liver, eyes and skin.
-At specialized medical centers, these healthcare providers work as a team to develop a comprehensive treatment plans to control your symptoms and protect your overall health.
+Sarcoidosis is often treated with the help of a multidisciplinary team of health-care professionals.
+Because the disease can affect so many organ systems, you may work with health-care providers who specialize in the treatment of the lungs, heart, brain, kidneys, liver, eyes, and skin.
+At specialized medical centers, these health-care providers work as a team to develop a comprehensive treatment plan to control your symptoms and protect your overall health.

 Diagnosing and Treating Sarcoidosis

-If you have sarcoidosis, you may have symptoms for several months to years before you’re diagnosed.
+If you have sarcoidosis, you may have symptoms for several months to years before your disease is diagnosed.
 Many people think they’re tired or short of breath because of some other reason.
 Specialists such as dermatologists (skin doctors), rheumatologists (joint doctors), and pulmonologists (lung doctors) often diagnose sarcoidosis after they see you and run tests.

 What to Expect

-Your doctor will probably run routine tests, including drawing your blood, pulmonary function testing and performing a chest X-ray if it was not already done and if you have a new cough that lasts more than a few weeks, or new shortness of breath.
+Your doctor will probably run routine tests, including drawing your blood, pulmonary function testing, and performing a chest x-ray if it was not already done, if you have a new cough that lasts more than a few weeks, or new shortness of breath.

-If you have abnormal chest X-ray findings that show enlarged lymph nodes or spots on your lungs, you may be sent to a lung specialist or surgeon for a biopsy specimen (a sample of your lung tissue).
-This sample can help doctors understand what’s causing your symptoms and abnormal X-ray results.
-Because other diseases or some infections can cause enlarged lymph nodes similar to sarcoidosis, it’s important to be properly diagnosed so you can get the right treatment.
+If you have abnormal chest x-ray findings that show enlarged lymph nodes or spots on your lungs, you may be sent to a lung specialist or surgeon for a biopsy specimen (a sample of your lung tissue).
+This sample can help doctors understand what’s causing your symptoms and abnormal x-ray results.
+Because other diseases or some infections can cause enlarged lymph nodes similar to those found in sarcoidosis, it’s important that the disease be properly diagnosed, so you can get the right treatment.